jd-alexander/Google-Directions-Android/README.md

 Sample
 ------------

-The sample makes use of the Google Places API for Android in order to provide a real life example of how the library can be used.
-You can check it out on the store.[You can check it out on the store](https://play.google.com/store/apps/details?id=com.directions.sample)
+The sample makes use of the Google Places API for Android in order to provide a real life example of how the library can be used.[You can check it out on the store.](https://play.google.com/store/apps/details?id=com.directions.sample)

 Download
 --------